 Let us start our discussion with basics that will explain to you who is a SQL Server Developer.

 Structured Query Language (SQL) is the foundation language used primarily in back-end database programming and designing.
 It’s the language that lets us access and alter various databases, implement queries, retrieve the required data, edit the desired data, and add new data into the database.
 It lets you do everything that makes databases cooperative and dynamic, not static.
 If you desire your website or your application to be active and collaborative, you will need an SQL developer to plan and program your database.

 SQL Server is a database system used for storing data, and numerous developers these days are writing apps that work in consonance with these databases.
 So, the appointed developer frequently needs a SQL Server installed for his use so that he has a database system to develop and test the apps against it.

 The Microsoft SQL Server Developer (MSSD) plays an essential role in the expansion of the Microsoft SQL Server and its related operational applications.
-The MSSD is answerable for various essential tasks such as carrying out the activities related to database and ETL (Extract / Transform / Load) to sustain and advance the Microsoft SQL Server’s operational platform.
+The MSSD is answerable for various essential tasks such as carrying out the activities related to the database and ETL (Extract / Transform / Load) to sustain and advance the Microsoft SQL Server’s operational platform.
 He works on database programming to effectively resolve issues related to the application.

 Learn SQL Server in the Easiest Way

 Here is a list of qualifications that are considered essential for a Microsoft SQL Server Developer.

 Read: Top 51 Frequently Asked RDBMS Interview Questions & Answers

 It will be a cherry on the cake if the person is well versed with the advanced level of writing stored up processes, construing the query plans, altering the indexes, and troubleshooting the performance holdups.